 When is a Valuation Required?
-Part One: Valuation for Early Stage Venture Capital Financings
+Part 1: Valuation for Early Stage Venture Capital Financings

 There are many stages throughout a company’s life-cycle where a valuation might be helpful or even required.
 These include the following situations: